 A Legacy of Hope - A brochure that explains the Neurobiobank, the need for brain tissue in research and in improving health, and the benefits of becoming a donor.

-To increase tissue donation by increasing awareness of the value of these gifts for understanding brain disorders.
+- To increase the availability of human disease and control brains and related biospecimens by increasing public awareness of the value of tissue donation for understanding brain disorders.